wjdenny/wjdenny.github.io/content/@2022damilee_slow.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "How Slow Reading can Change Your Brain"
-  - "How Slow Reading can Change Your Brain"
+draft: false
 ---
 # How Slow Reading can Change Your Brain